-The QRG for the ULSU quality review will comprise five persons, as follows:
+The QRG for the UniJobs quality review will comprise three persons, as follows:

 - Chairperson: The chairperson is selected by the QSU, usually from a panel of standing chairs.
-This panel of chairs has been approved by the VPA&R. - Two senior peers: Peers (typically international) will possess the requisite knowledge and experience to render them competent to evaluate the core activities of ULSU.
-Each peer will have worked in a leading international university or other relevant organisation. - Student representative: This person is chosen to provide a student perspective.
-Selected on the basis of their experience relevant to the student group, the person can be a recently graduated alumnus (typically graduated within the last three years), a current student within or external to UL, a former ULSU officer/sabbatical officer or an officer/sabbatical officer of another students' union. - UL representative: This person will provide a UL perspective and should be an individual with appropriate knowledge and/or interaction with ULSU.
+This panel of chairs has been approved by the VPA&R. - Two senior peers: Peers (typically international) will possess the requisite knowledge and experience to render them competent to evaluate the core activities of UniJobs.